jasylwong/full_stack_open/PERSONAL_NOTES.md

 - the component can access the notes stored in the store with the useSelector hook of the react-redux library, which receives a function as a parameter.

 #### More components
+- presentational components aren't aware the event handler it gets as props dispatches an action
+- container components are those that contain some application logic; it defines what the event handlers of its child components do, and coordinates the config of presentational components

 ### 6b: Many reducers